balima78/these-R-nice/README.md

 - [broom](https://github.com/tidymodels/broom) - {broom} summarizes key information about models in tidy `tibble()`s.

+- [dtplyr](https://dtplyr.tidyverse.org/) -  The goal of {dtplyr} is to allow you to write {dplyr} code that is automatically translated to the equivalent, but usually much faster, {data.table} code.
+[A simple usage](https://www.tidyverse.org/blog/2019/11/dtplyr-1-0-0/).

 ### Time series :hourglass:

 - [CRAN Task View: Time Series Analysis](https://github.com/robjhyndman/ctv-TimeSeries)